Stage 1 Fire Restrictions are in effect for all of unincorporated Boulder County.

 Motor vehicles and bicyclists on US 36 north of Boulder

-By aligning these parallel initiatives, the project teams are working to deliver infrastructure solutions that safely and effectively meet the multifaceted needs of the community and improve wildlife connectivity.
-The project teams are referring to these combined efforts as ‘Safety for All’ in reference to the goals of improving safety for motorists, cyclists, pedestrians and wildlife in this deadly corridor.
+By aligning these parallel initiatives, the project teams are working to deliver infrastructure that safely and effectively meets the community’s needs and improves wildlife connectivity.
+The teams refer to this combined effort as “Safety for All,” reflecting goals to improve safety for motorists, cyclists, pedestrians, and wildlife in this deadly corridor.

 Previous Public Meetings